pinholeye/TheMiners/README.md

 4. The Hamburg data set <br>
 The second data set was downloaded with the following link: https://www.statistik-nord.de/wahlen/wahlen-in-hamburg/bundestagswahlen/2017

+4. The Köln data set <br>
+The second data set was downloaded with the following link: https://offenedaten-koeln.de/dataset/bundestagswahl-2017-koeln

 For the Clustering the following dataset were used: <br>

-For the logistic regression the following dataset was used: DataLogisticRegression.csv <br>
+For the logistic regression the following dataset was used: DataLogisticRegression.csv and for the prediction: Köln2017Prozente.csv,  <br>

 # Code
 The Code is aviable via Jupyter Nodebooks: <br>